Douglas29X/Douglas29X/README.md

-- 👋 Hello there, I’m @Douglas29X
+- 👋 Hello there, I’m @Douglas29X, medical student and developer
-- 👀 I’m interested in the development of any projects, like codes for websites, robots, scientific purposes etc.
+- 👀 I’m interested in the development of projects related to health sector, with focus on neurology and physiology
-- 🌱 I’m currently improving my habilities in Python and automation (robotics, IA) and in HTML5 + CSS3.
+- 🌱 I’m currently improving my habilities in Python
 - 📫 How to reach me:
 - Discord: Douglas29X#5240, or email: douglas.29oficial@gmail.com.